lyrk/lyrk-mapstyle/README.md

 The mapnik.xml can be generated using [magnacarto](https://github.com/omniscale/magnacarto) or [kosmtik](https://github.com/kosmtik/kosmtik/) or [tilemill](https://github.com/tilemill-project/tilemill).

+#### tested resources

+This style has been tested with the following libraries:
+- Mapnik: 3.0.12
+- Postgresql: 9.6.x
+- Postgis: 2.3.1
+- Imposm: 0.10.0
+- Magnacarto: 0.1dev-20180115-39b3cd9

+#####Note:
+- If a newer version of Mapnik is used, there may be rendering problems because some CartoCss rules are no longer supported.

+- If there are translation problems in magnacarto, you can use the tilemill editor to create a mapnik.xml file.

 ### Magnacarto

 The paths to the `shape` and `font` directory have to be set to the project path inside the magnacarto configuration.
 The XML output path has to be set to the project path or you will have problems reading the GeoJSON files.